Associate Head Coach

 In his career at UNLV (1990-94), he earned All-Mountain Pacific Sports Federation honorable mention as a goalkeeper in 1992.
 He sits in second place all-time at UNLV in both saves and shutouts with 89 and six, respectively.
 His 228 career saves also rank third in Rebel history.

-Frank D'Amelio is in his second year back with the UNLV program as an volunteer assistant after serving an eight-year stint as assistant coach from 1998-2005 under former Head Coach Barry Barto.
-D'Amelio brings more than 40 years of experience as both a player and a coach into his role with the Rebels.
+Frank D’Amelio is in his third year back with the UNLV program as an volunteer assistant after serving an eight-year stint as assistant coach from 1998-2005 under former head coach Barry Barto.
+D’Amelio brings more than 50 years of experience as both a player and a coach to his role with the Rebels.

 D’Amelio also was the head coach for two professional teams in the area as well, the Las Vegas Strikers for one year, and one saeson as Head Coach for the Las Vegas Toros indoor soccer team.